hasanyusuf01/crackdetection/README.md

 # SAM Model

-This repository contains the implementation of a deep learning model using TensorFlow and Keras for image processing tasks.
+This repository contains the adapting state of the art deep learning model using TensorFlow and Keras for crackdetection tasks, using data from utlrasonic sensor.
 The model utilizes an encoder-decoder architecture with attention mechanisms and feedback loops to enhance feature extraction and reconstruction.

 ## Table of Contents